vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    - **Name** Type a name of the Nutanix cluster as you want the name to appear in Era.

-   - **Description** Type a description of the Nutanix cluster.
+   - (Optional) **Description** Type a description of the Nutanix cluster.

-   - **IP Address of the Prism Element** Type the IP address of the Prism Element web console of the Nutanix cluster.
+   - **IP Address of the Prism Element** Type the IP address of the Prism Element VIP.

-   - **Prism Element Administrator** Type the user name of the Prism Element user account with which you want Era to access the Nutanix cluster.
+   - **Prism Element Administrator** Type the user name of the Prism Element user account with which you want Era to access the Nutanix cluster. (ex. admin)

       .. note::